intarchboard/draft-iab-privacy-partitioning/draft-kuepau-iab-privacy-partitioning.md

 Applying privacy partitioning to an existing or new system or protocol requires the following steps:

 1. Identify the types of information used or exposed in a system or protocol, some of which can be used to identity a user or correlate to other contexts.
-1. Partition different types of user-identifying information across contexts to minimize the amount of user-identifying information in any single context.
+1. Partition different types of user-identifying or correlatable information across contexts to minimize the amount of user-identifying or correlatable information in any single context.

 The most impactful types of user-identifying information to partition are (a) user identity or identities that can be linked and (b) user data.
 For example, Oblivious DoH and Oblivious HTTP partition the client IP address and client request data into